AdobeDocs/campaign-standard.en/help/channels/using/setting-up-a-double-opt-in-process.md

 These steps have to be set up in Adobe Campaign in a specific order to have all parameters enabled properly.

-## Step 1: Create the confirmation landing page
+## Step 1: Create the confirmation landing page {#step-create-the-confirmation-landing-page}

 The process to setup double opt-in mechanism starts with the creation of the confirmation landing page: this page will be displayed when the visitors clicked on the confirmation email in order to register.